ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-group-rows/index.md

 ---
-title: "Full Width Row Groups"
+title: "Row Grouping - Group Rows"
 enterprise: true
 ---
 This section shows how full rows can be used for showing details about the group instead of group columns.

-<image-caption src="grouping-group-rows/resources/full-width-groups.png" alt="Full Width Group" centered="true"></image-caption>
+<image-caption src="grouping-group-rows/resources/group-rows.png" alt="Full Width Group" centered="true"></image-caption>

 ## Enabling Full Width Row Groups